Silly Boy Blue: Background and composition

 In 1966, Bowie re-recorded the song during the sessions for his self-titled debut album.
 With Mike Vernon producing and Gus Dudgeon engineering, the session took place from 8 to 9 December 1966 at Decca Studios in London.
 While the song retained its structure—four verses and a bridge—key and melodies, Bowie rewrote the lyrics to reflect his newfound interest in Tibetan Buddhism.
 He filled the lyrics with spiritual and geographic Buddhist references, including a "Child of Tibet"; Tibetan capital Lhasa; the Potala, a palace that the Dalai Lamas resided in during the winter until 1959; chelas or religious disciples; the concept of reincarnation; and "Yak-butter statues".
 AllMusic editor Richie Unterberger noted that these themes were ambitious and "not exactly standard fare" for 1967.
 The song's main character is a young Tibetan monk who cannot pay attention and is at odds with his own culture.

 Bowie's infatuation with Buddhism led him to experiment more in the studio.
 As such, this version of "Silly Boy Blue" featured varied instrumentation.
 The first verse is backed by orchestral trumpet fanfares and cello and lacks drums; drummer John Eager played a Chinese gong.
 Marion Constable, Bowie's first female backing vocalist, sings what O'Leary compares to a "chanting monk" on her vocals.
-Nevertheless, he and arranger Dek Fearnley filled the recording with contemporary pop motifs: the second verse features Eager playing a drum beat similar to Hal Blaine's on the Ronettes' "Be My Baby" (1963); a Burt Bacharach and Beach Boys-style outro; and the baseline is compared by O'Leary to Them's version of Bob Dylan's "It's All Over Now, Baby Blue" (1965).
+Nevertheless, he and arranger Dek Fearnley filled the recording with contemporary pop motifs: the second verse features Eager playing a drum beat similar to Hal Blaine's on the Ronettes' "Be My Baby" (1963); a Burt Bacharach and Beach Boys-style outro; and the bassline is compared by O'Leary to Them's version of Bob Dylan's "It's All Over Now, Baby Blue" (1965).

 The song's melody begins with a dominant E chord in A major.
 The tonic A moves between subdominant and dominant D and E, respectively, chords.
 The bridge opens with an F minor chord, eventually building to a B major climax with Bowie singing a drawn out "die", which drops from a high G down to a C. The coda drifts between B and A, ending the song's active key signatures.
 Author Paul Trynka called it one of the prettiest melodies on the album.